Idle Control Programs and Technologies

 - Temperature control of cargo

 - A mechanical extension to perform work functions

 - Passenger buses (including school buses), which are being idled in order to provide heat or air conditioning necessary for comfort/safety may idle for up to:

 - 30 minutes during any 60 minute period

-- When temperatures exceed 75 degrees Fahrenheit, allowed to idle up to 60 minutes during any 90 minute period
+- When temperatures exceed 75 degrees Fahrenheit, a passenger bus is allowed to idle up to 60 minutes during any 90 minute period